Alternative versions of Spider-Man: Avengers of the Undead

+Image Universe

+A powerless spectacled Peter Parker makes a cameo appearance in the 2010 Chew graphic novel Just Desserts, set in the Image Universe, uncomfortably sharing an elevator with Tony Chu, John Colby, and Jimmy Olsen.
+The Earth-616 Spider-Man would then meet the Image Universe superhero Invincible when he travelled to his dimension in Marvel Team-Up (set during the events of Invincible: Three's Company).

 In other media

 There are many other versions of Spider-Man outside of comic books; some in film, in television or in video games, among countless other media.
 Some characters have crossed over in the comic book canon as one of the separate incarnations, such as the Ultimate Spider-Man animated series version and the live action Japanese show version appearing in "Spider-Verse".
 Also, one of the alternate Spider-Men from the series finale of the '90s TV show appeared in "Spider-Verse" as a background character, and the two live-action versions from the original trilogy and Amazing Spider-Man series are mentioned.